This page tells you about the combination of cancer drugs called FCR. There is information about

-Not everyone will get these side effects.
-You may have one or two or several.
+You may have a few of the side effects mentioned on this page.
 A side effect may get worse through your course of treatment.
 Or you may have more side effects as the course goes on.
 This depends on

 - How many times you've had a drug before

 - Your general health

 - How much of the drug you have (the dose)

 Coping with side effects

 Talk to your doctor, pharmacist or nurse about all your side effects so they can help you manage them.
 They can give you advice or reassure you.
 Your nurse will give you a contact number to ring if you have any questions or problems.
 If in doubt, call them.